Frequently Asked Questions About Sharp HospiceCare

 Founded in 1992, Sharp HospiceCare is a nonprofit organization that serves San Diego County patients and their families facing terminal illness.
-Since we are part of Sharp HealthCare, patients can maintain their personal relationships with their physicians and continue to receive support from them.
-Sharp HospiceCare will provide care in any setting in which a patient resides - in their home, a skilled nursing facility or a hospital.
+Since we are a branch of Sharp HealthCare, you or your loved one are able to maintain personal physician relationships and continue to receive their support.
+We provide care in any setting you or your loved one choose to reside — at home, a skilled nursing facility or a hospital.

-Sharp HospiceCare offers special services to support and care for people in the final phase of a terminal illness, by focusing on palliative or relief measures rather than curative treatment.
-Under the direction of a physician, Sharp HospiceCare uses sophisticated methods of pain and symptom control that enable the patient to live as fully and comfortably as possible.
-Hospice treats the person, not the disease.
+We offer special services to support and care for people in the final phase of a terminal illness by focusing on relief measures rather than curative treatment.
+Under the direction of a physician, we use sophisticated methods of pain and symptom control that enable you to live as fully and comfortably as possible.
+We treat you, not the disease.

-An added benefit of the Sharp HospiceCare experience are our hospice innovative living environments, LakeView and ParkView.
-The only places of their kind in San Diego County, these two facilities operate solely to provide care and support to patients, families and friends dealing with end-of-life needs.
-The residences are staffed 24 hours a day by registered nurses and offer private rooms, spacious living areas and lakeside or parkside comfort.
-This homelike setting offers emotional, physical and spiritual care, and provides families the personal time to reflect and celebrate their life together.
-Plans are underway to open additional hospice residence in the county to serve more patients.
+An added benefit of the Sharp HospiceCare experience is our hospice innovative living environments — LakeView, ParkView and BonitaView.
+The only residences of their kind in San Diego County, these facilities operate solely to provide emotional, physical and spiritual care and support to patients and their loved ones at the end of life.
+The houses are staffed 24 hours a day by registered nurses, and offer private rooms, spacious living areas and comfort.

 Who is eligible for hospice?

-Hospice services are available to people with life-limiting medical conditions.
-In order for a person to receive hospice care, a physician must certify that the individual has a terminal illness with an anticipated life expectancy of six months or less, assuming the illness runs its predicted course.
-Before enrolling in hospice, the patient or legal designee must provide written informed consent indicating that he or she understands the hospice philosophy and services, and chooses to receive hospice care.
+Hospice services are available to anyone with life-limiting medical conditions.
+In order for you to receive hospice care, a physician will need to certify that you have a terminal illness with an anticipated life expectancy of six months or less.
+Before enrolling in hospice, you or your legal designee must provide written informed consent indicating an understanding of the hospice philosophy and services, and that you choose to receive hospice care.

 Who pays for hospice?

-Reimbursement for hospice services is usually covered by one of the following: 1) Medicare, 2) Medi-Cal, 3) private insurance or 4) charity care.
-Sharp HospiceCare accepts patients based on their health needs, not on their ability to pay.
+Reimbursement for hospice services is usually covered by Medicare, Medi-Cal, private insurance or charity care.
+Sharp HospiceCare accepts you based on your health needs, not on your ability to pay.
 Hospice services are paid for if they are related to the terminal illness.

 What services are covered under hospice?

-Hospice provides services which are directly associated with care related to the terminal illness, and may include:
+Hospice provides services directly related to caring for terminal illness, including:

-- Grief counseling for the immediate family and significant others
+- Grief counseling for immediate family and significant others

 - Home-health aides and homemaker services